Potential Threats To Your Data

 Other ASPs employ hardware devices which pre-scan posted data.

-So when picking an ASP, for doing your online registration software, you might ask, ‘How to you guard against SQL Injections?’
-Hopefully you’ll get a sensible answer.
+So when picking an ASP, for doing your online registration software, you might ask, ‘How to you guard against SQL Injections?
+Hopefully you will get a sensible answer.